 Our key concerns:

-- Payment systems are still limited and rely on government-backed (or ‘fiat’) currency: Although Amazon is allowing indirect purchase of products using gift cards purchased with cryptocurrencies, the bulk of cryptocurrency-related activity remains on exchanges.
+1. Payment systems are still limited and rely on government-backed (or ‘fiat’) currency: Although Amazon is allowing indirect purchase of products using gift cards purchased with cryptocurrencies, the bulk of cryptocurrency-related activity remains on exchanges.
 ‘Data from Chainalysis estimates merchants made up only about 1% of cryptocurrency activity in North America between mid-2019 and mid-2020, while exchanges accounted for almost 90%.’
+Famously now, Elon Musk offered Bitcoin exchange for Tesla vehicles in February 2021, but retracted the offer three months later citing environmental concerns.

-- There is limited liquidity: In October 2020, PayPal began offering select US customers the chance to hold Bitcoin – but not yet use it as a means of payment.
-PayPal was late to arrive – lagging two and a half years behind rival Square which is estimated to have – and is thought to be buying more than the 6.25 Bitcoins that are mined every ten minutes.
-This Bitcoin shortage, combined with the new access channels, is likely to have contributed to the tripling in price since October.
+2. There is limited liquidity: In October 2020, PayPal began offering select US customers the chance to hold Bitcoin – but not yet use it as a means of payment.
+PayPal was late to arrive – lagging two and a half years behind rival Square – and is thought to be buying more than the 6.25 Bitcoins that are mined every ten minutes.
+This Bitcoin shortage, combined with the new access channels, is likely to have contributed to the price bubble since October.
 See green line on chart 1A below.

 Chart 2: Bitcoin’s volatility compared to other traditional stores of value (Y axis = historical 1yr volatility)